Articles & Guides

 — Laura Adams

-In order to get ahead of footing the bill for the cost of in-home care, consider opening a high-yield savings account reserved for home care only.
+In order to get ahead of footing the bill for the cost of private home care, consider opening a high-yield savings account reserved for home care only.
 You might also assess all of your federal and private benefits options before you dip into personal assets.

 Seniors and family caregivers should collectively review assets, including savings, equity and — if absolutely necessary — retirement accounts.
 And family members with the best credit and financial history may consider reviewing bank loan options.

-In short, paying for at-home senior care can be a challenge.
+In short, paying for in-home care for a senior can be a challenge.
 However, caregivers will be much more prepared if they arm themselves with research, thorough self-assessments and the right professionals.

 For general informational purposes only: not a substitute for financial or legal advice from a licensed professional based on your particular circumstances.